-

 Why Religion in Education Matters: Basic Science Literacy

 I posted about this photo below a while back.
-(Larger photos at the album linked below.)
-The web is oddly ambivalent about whether this is really part of a science textbook; even Snopes won’t come down and confirm it. (http://message.snopes.com/showthread.php?t=62120) So … Continue reading
+(Click to enlarge.)
+The web was oddly ambivalent about whether this is really part of a science textbook; even Snopes wouldn’t come down and confirm it. (http://message.snopes.com/showthread.php?t=62120) So I held my nose … Continue reading

 Review: Constantine’s Sword